What are you liable to pay tax on in Norway?

 As a tax resident of Norway, you must pay tax on income that you've earned during a calendar year.
 You'll be liable for tax on your salary and other income, including interest income, income from the letting of property and income from shares.

-The income tax rate for 2019 is 22 percent.
-The corresponding rate in 2018 was 23 percent.
+The income tax rate is 22 percent.
 The tax is calculated on general income, which is your total income after the deductions you're entitled to have been deducted.
 The amount of tax you must pay will depend on your income.
 People on a low income pay proportionately less tax than those with a high income.

 In Norway, the public social insurance scheme is known as ‘folketrygden’ or the ‘National Insurance Scheme’.
 Among other things, this scheme covers benefits from NAV and health services.
 In order to receive benefits under the National Insurance Act, you must be a member of the Norwegian National Insurance Scheme.
 If you are a member of the National Insurance Scheme in Norway, you must pay national insurance contributions.